nextwebb/blog-posts/clchmc4aa000308jjdim721r8.md

     If the client's initial request fails due to a network error, it can retry the request without worrying about transferring the funds multiple times 💻 .

-4. **Ensuring consistency**: Idempotent APIs can help ensure data consistency because clients can retry failed requests without altering the state of the system. 💪 For example, consider the following idempotent code for a "create order" endpoint 🛒 :
+4. **Ensuring consistency**: Idempotent APIs can help ensure data consistency because clients can retry failed requests without altering the system's state. 💪 For example, consider the following idempotent code for a "create order" endpoint 🛒 :

     ```javascript
     codeapp.post("/orders", (req, res) => {